Cognigy/Documentation/docs/_includes/ai/file-storage.md

     11. From the **File Storage Provider** list, select **Google Cloud**.
     12. Next to **Google Cloud Connection**, click **+**.
     13. In the **New Connection** window, fill in the following fields:
-        - **Bucket Name**: Enter the bucket name that you copied and saved previously.
+        - **Bucket Name** — enter the bucket name that you copied and saved previously.
-        - **Client Email**: Enter the email address that you copied and saved previously.
+        - **Client Email** — enter the email address that you copied and saved previously.
-        - **Private Key**: Enter the key that you copied and saved previously.
+        - **Private Key** — enter the key that you copied and saved previously.
     14. Click **Create**, then **Save**.